-- Inherent diseases: With genetic editing, the scientist can prevent inherent disease to flow to the offspring.
+- Inherent diseases: With genetic editing, the scientist can prevent the inherent disease from flowing to the offspring.
 Diabetes and cystic fibrosis can also be eliminated.

 Genome editing could extend the human lifespan.
-Humans lifespan have already shot up by a number of years and we are already living longer and longer.
+The human lifespan has already shot up by a number of years, and we are already living longer and longer.
 Genetic engineering could make our time on Earth even long.
 There are specific, common illnesses and diseases that can take hold later in life and can end up killing us earlier than necessary.
-Genetic editing can reverse most basic reasons for the body’s natural decline on a cellular level.
-Which mean, it can drastically improve both the span and the quality of life later on.
+Genetic editing can reverse the most fundamental reasons for the body’s natural decline on a cellular level.
+So it can drastically improve both the span and the quality of life later on.

 Growth In Food Production and Its Quality:

-Genetic engineering can design foods that can withstand harsh temperatures and that are packed full of all the right nutrients.
+Genetic engineering can design foods that can withstand harsh temperatures and are packed full of all the right nutrients.
 Additionally, it could also be the answer to meet the heavy food demands that are still not met in many countries.
-We may also increase the medicinal value of our food thus introducing edible vaccines.
+We may also increase the medicinal value of our food and introduce edible vaccines.

 Pest Resilient Crops:

 According to Jennifer Doudna, CRISPR pioneer, “genome editing can address pest and nutrition challenges facing agriculture”.
 Instead of using tons of insecticides and pesticides, we can protect our plan in a healthier way.

 While Genome editing has many benefits, it could also have many areas to be questioned.
 Such as,